Problems on $\beta\mathbb{N}$: Uncountable Cardinals

-\bib{MR863903}{article}{ author={Copl\'{a}kov\'{a}, E.}, author={Vojt\'{a}\v{s}, P.}, title={A new sufficient condition for the existence of $Q$-points in $\beta\omega-\omega$}, conference={ title={Topology, theory and applications}, address={Eger}, date={1983}, }, book={ series={Colloq.
-Math.
-Soc.
-J\'{a}nos Bolyai}, volume={41}, publisher={North-Holland, Amsterdam}, }, date={1985}, pages={199--208}, review={\MR{863903}}, }
+\bib{MR1057626}{article}{ author={Dow, Alan}, title={The space of minimal prime ideals of $C(\beta {\bf N}-{\bf N})$ is probably not basically disconnected}, conference={ title={General topology and applications}, address={Middletown, CT}, date={1988}, }, book={ series={Lecture Notes in Pure and Appl.
+Math.}, volume={123}, publisher={Dekker, New York}, }, date={1990}, pages={81--86}, review={\MR {1057626}}, }